A Guide for Visiting Sugarloaf Mountain in Rio de Janeiro: 4 Different Options

 One big thing to note is that the trail closes at 5pm.
 When we talked to employees at the main ticket booth about this, it really sounded like the trailhead closes at 5pm.

 Oh no no no. The gate at the top of the trail that gives you access from the trail to the landing zone on Urca Hill closes at 5pm.
 We thought we had made it just in time by starting the hike at 4:55pm, only to arrive at the top and see that it was locked.
-A couple people on the trail had indicated that it was locked to us, but we wanted to be sure and see for ourselves.
+A couple people on the trail had indicated that it was locked, but we wanted to be sure and see for ourselves.
 So down the trail we went and took the cable car up to Urca Hill.

 It’s all good though!
 We got the chance to do the trail, which was really a very nice, scenic trail and were still able to make it back with enough time to take the cable car up.